- PLANNING AND ENVIRONMENTAL STUDIES

 - Traffic signal optimization, a data-driven approach to timing all traffic lights in the corridor.

 Muni bus routes 47 and 49 continue north and south of the dedicated BRT lanes.

 Project Record of Decision has been issued by Federal Transportation Agency as of December, 2013.
-The Conceptual Engineering phase has been completed; project is proceeding with Detailed Design, construction is anticipated to start in late 2015 and begin revenue service in 2018.
+The Conceptual Engineering and Design phase has been completed; project proceeded with constructionin late 2016, and revenue service can begin in late 2020.

 Transportation Authority staff provide periodic reports to the Transportation Authority Board on the project's progress, describing status and key activities, upcoming milestones, and the project schedule and budget.
 Reports are available as downloadable PDFs: